-If the package manager in your Ubuntu distribution cannot resolve the libsasl dependencies automatically when installing the driver, then download and manually install the packages required by the version of the driver that you want to install.
+If the package manager in your Ubuntu distribution cannot resolve the libsasl dependencies automatically when installing the connector, then download and manually install the packages required by the version of the connector that you want to install.

-Next, configure the environment variables on your machine to make sure that the ODBC driver manager can work with the driver.
-For more information, see "Configuring the ODBC Driver Manager on Non-Windows Machines" on page 36.
+Next, configure the environment variables on your machine to make sure that the ODBC driver manager can work with the connector.
+For more information, see "Configuring the ODBC Driver Manager on Non-Windows Machines" on page 40.

-Verifying the Driver Version Number on Linux
+Verifying the Connector Version Number on Linux

-If you need to verify the version of the Cloudera ODBC Driver for Apache Hive that is installed on your Linux machine, you can query the version number through the command-line interface if the driver was installed using an RPM file or Debian package.
+If you need to verify the version of the Cloudera ODBC Driver for Apache Hive that is installed on your Linux machine, you can query the version number through the command-line interface if the connector was installed using an RPM file or Debian package.
+Alternatively, you can search the connector's binary file for version number information.

-To verify the driver version number on Linux:
+To verify the connector version number on Linux using the command-line interface: